 The 3 governing body committee meetings are:

-- Personnel Committee (monitor and evaluate staff performance, terms, conditions and pay)
+- Resources and Personnel Committee (monitor and evaluate the school finances, building, premises, staff performance, terms, conditions and pay)

 - Curriculum Committee (monitor and evaluate the quality of education and pupil outcomes)